 - Missing Bar – a bit of a Star Wars Bar, but very welcoming.

-- The Loft – come and ogle the pretty, with a glass of wine, or a pint, and now with food – our review is here.
+- The Loft – take a glass of wine, or a pint, and they food is good at the moment too.

 - Equator Bar – a bit of a local’s pub.
 You can be assured of a warm welcome here, despite the very modern decor.
 It’s also home to OutSkirts, a social and support group for the trans community.

-- Sidewalk Bar – a bit soulless maybe?
-But they do food, and the music is good.
-The outside seating is lovely on a warm summers evening.
+- Sidewalk Bar – The outside seating is lovely on a warm summers evening.
 Formerly Angels.